bbauska/W3Cx-3of5/README.md

 This example is similar to the previous one, except that this time we read multiple files.

-<i>Line 20:</i> this is the for loop that will iterate on the files object passed as parameter by the onchange listener declaration at *line 10.*
+<i>Line 20:</i> this is the for loop that will iterate on the files object passed as parameter by the onchange listener declaration at <i>line 10.</i>

 <i>Line 25:</i> instead of declaring the onload listener with a reader.onload =... directly in the loop, this time we preferred to write a separate function that will do this.
 This technique is useful when you want the listener to work with extra variables computed in the loop (in our case, the name of the file).